 1. Low-threshold entry

-Curbless (zero-threshold) builds are the safest option — no step at all — but they require subfloor work to drop the drain and pitch the floor, which adds cost.
+Curbless (zero-threshold) builds are the safest option, no step at all, but they require subfloor work to drop the drain and pitch the floor, which adds cost.
 They're a great choice when the bathroom is being fully remodeled or when mobility considerations are already significant.

-2. Permanent built-in bench
+2. Sturdy fold-down bench

-• Lets the user sit down to wash their feet or shave their legs without bending forward
+- Lets the user sit down to wash their feet or shave their legs without bending forward

-• Provides a stable resting surface mid-shower if needed
+- Provides a stable resting surface mid-shower if needed

-• Looks like a feature, not an accommodation
+- Looks like a feature, not an accommodation

 3. Discreet grab bars